 Annika Bergquist group

-We study different aspects on primary sclerosing cholangitis (PSC).
-PSC is an autoimmune liver disease, characterized by inflammation in intra and extra hepatic bile ducts with close association to inflammatory bowel disease (IBD) and a high risk of development of biliary malignancy.
+Primary sclerosing cholangitis, also known as PSC is an uncommon disease of the bile duct.
+PSC is characterized by inflammation of intra and extra hepatic bile ducts with close association to inflammatory bowel disease (IBD) and a high risk of development of biliary malignancy.

 We focus our studies on the increased risk of malignancy in PSC in the colon and the liver.
-We search for and evaluate new diagnostic tools and early markers for malignancy, chemoprevention as well as treatment issues.
+In detail, we search for and evaluate new diagnostic tools and early markers for disease progression, prognosis, malignancy, chemoprevention as well as treatment issues.

-Our large cohort of patients of this rare disease provides good opportunities to perform epidemiological, clinical and translational research (see Liver Immunology Lab).
-We participate in the national study group for liver diseases (SILK), the Nordic liver transplant group (NLTG) and in the International PSC Study Group (IPSCSG) network.
+Our large cohort of patients of this rare disease provides good opportunities to perform epidemiological, clinical and translational research.
+We participate in the national study group for liver diseases (SWEHEP) and in the International PSC Study Group (IPSCSG) network.
 We also have a close collaboration with the Norwegian PSC Research Center.

 Key words: Primary sclerosing cholangitis, cholangiocarcinoma, colorectal cancer, biomarkers